King's College London

-King's College London (informally King's or KCL) is a public research university located in London, England.
+King's College London (informally King's or KCL) is a public research university in London, England.
 King's was established by royal charter in 1829 under the patronage of King George IV and the Duke of Wellington.
 In 1836, King's became one of the two founding colleges of the University of London.
 It is one of the oldest university-level institutions in England.
-In the late 20th century, King's grew through a series of mergers, including with Queen Elizabeth College and Chelsea College of Science and Technology (in 1985), the Institute of Psychiatry (in 1997), the United Medical and Dental Schools of Guy's and St Thomas' Hospitals and the Florence Nightingale School of Nursing and Midwifery (in 1998).
+In the late 20th century, King's grew through a series of mergers, including with Queen Elizabeth College and Chelsea College of Science and Technology (1985), the Institute of Psychiatry (1997), the United Medical and Dental Schools of Guy's and St Thomas' Hospitals and the Florence Nightingale School of Nursing and Midwifery (in 1998).